aaronspring/test_website/index.md

 The `RPSS` is calculated globally, and aggregated in three regions: Northern extratropics (90N-30N), tropics (29N-29S) and Southern extratropics (30S-90S).
 The final score is averaged over all 2 variables, 2 steps and 3 regions.
 Please find more details in the [verification notebook](https://renkulab.io/gitlab/aaron.spring/s2s-ai-competition-bootstrap/-/blob/master/notebooks/verification_RPSS.ipynb).

-Each submission is a netcdf file with the folloing dimension sizes:
+Each submission is a netcdf file with the folloing dimension sizes and coordinates:

 ```
 >>> ML_forecasts.sizes # todo: add category dim